chromium/chromium/components/ip_protection/README.md

 functionality.
 It implements the `ip_protection::mojo::CoreHost` type and implements methods to fetch data using privileged information such as user credentials.
 In the network service, purpose-specific fetchers (with `Mojo` in the type name) translate fetch calls into IPC calls.
+These fetchers share a reference-counted remote in an `IpProtectionCoreHostRemote` instance.

 In the reverse direction, `IpProtectionCoreImplMojo` derives from `IpProtectionCoreImpl`and implements the `ip_protection::mojo::Core` type,